FarronF/limerick-council-meetings/meetings/2017/01/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council – 28th November 2016.md

 Correspondence

-The Correspondence circulated with the agenda was taken as read.--- 17
+The Correspondence circulated with the agenda was taken as read.
+---
+17

 Proposed Development at Ardagh